AlBektur/42/Push_swap/README.md

 > “This is my take on Push Swap — it’s not perfect, but it’s mine.”

 ## About

+**!!!
+There is a mistake, if you pass 4 arguments the program ingoners it!!!**
 This is my Push Swap project for 42 School (Barcelona campus).
 The goal: sort a stack of integers using only two stacks and a very limited set of operations.
 Sounds simple, but the challenge is to do it with as few moves as possible.